cbs-news-data/crdc-le-referral-data/notebooks/1718_referrals_arrests/hand/report_template.md

 ### How do I know this data is accurate?

 We undertook a rigorous data cleaning and verification process prior to this analysis, which included us contacting individual school districts and state education departments to verify their data.
-If we weren't confident about a school's data, we removed that school from the analysis, and took steps to ensure other schools with similar issues were also removed.
+If we weren't confident about a school's numbers, we removed that school from the analysis and took steps to ensure other schools with similar issues were also removed.

 We dropped schools that met any of the following criteria:
 1. Data entry errors
     - We were able to identify a small number of schools that had arrest or referral rates over 100%, which shouldn't be possible according to the CRDC data manual.
-    - We also identified a larger number of schools with more arrests than referrals.
+    - We identified a larger number of schools with more arrests than referrals.
 This should not be the case, as all arrests are considered referrals but not all referrals are considered arrests.
-    - We dropped a small number of schools with extremely high arrest and referral totals
+    - We also dropped a small number of schools with extremely high arrest and referral totals
 2. Alternative schools and juvenile justice facilities
 3. Schools with fewer than 50 students
 4. Online-only schools